huggla/sam-tomcat/README.md

 # tomcat-alpine
 Tomcat on Alpine.
-You have to set VAR_WEBAPPS_DIR if you want to bind-mount the webapps-directory.
+VAR_WEBAPPS_DIR needs to be set if you want to bind-mount the webapps-directory.

 ## Environment variables
 ### Runtime variables with default value